-Jagruti is the driving force behind Wealth Protection Strategies.
-For almost twenty years she has been providing direction to individuals and businesses on asset protection and wealth transfer strategies, disability insurance, business succession planning, and life insurance options.
+Jagruti Panwala is the driving force behind Wealth Protection Strategies.
+For over twenty-two years she has been providing direction to individuals and businesses on asset protection and wealth transfer strategies, business succession planning, and life insurance protection.
 She and her team also specialize in asset management and offer full advisory services.
 Jagruti has proudly been recognized as a top producer in the country.

 Jagruti has been the recipient of numerous industry and company awards.
-Among them, she has qualified for her previous broker dealer Signator’s Platinum Level ACE (Achieving Client Excellence) award and been named a lifetime member of the industry’s Million Dollar Round Table (MDRT).
-Jagruti has also received Keystone’s Associate of the Year & Leading Life Producer Awards for 18 years straight years.
+Among them, she has qualified for her previous broker-dealer Signator’s Platinum Level ACE (Achieving Client Excellence) award, become the youngest inductee into Signator’s “Hall of Fame” in 2014, and has been named a lifetime member of the industry’s Million Dollar Round Table (MDRT).

-Jagruti was born in Surat, India.
-Her family immigrated to the United States in 1988.
-She was offered an academic scholarship to attend East Stroudsburg University in Pennsylvania and graduated with honors in finance and economics.
+Born in Surat, India, Jagruti immigrated to the U.S. with her family in 1991.
+She earned undergraduate degrees with honors in both finance and economics.
 She also volunteers in the Indian-American community where she has devoted herself to educating future generations on their heritage, language, and culture.
-She currently resides in the Bucks County area with her husband and two children.
+Jagruti and her husband, have two children and reside in Bucks County, Pennsylvania.